SILVER BAY SEAFOODS

 Fisher construction group went to work designing the state-of-the-art processing facility and supporting camp infrastructure as soon as silver bay said ‘go’.
 The planning included dealing with everything that remote Alaskan location would throw at them; the wind, the cold and even grizzly bears.

 Fisher built and customized to Silver Bay’s unique specifications.
 For example, the processing facility is designed to withstand a snow-pack which can be up to 17 feet.
-The Valdez facility will process salmon, eggs for wild salmon caviar, and recover fish oil from the remaining solids.
+The Valdez facility will process salmon, eggs for wild salmon caviar, as well as recover fish oil from the remaining solids.
 The two freeze tunnels and a plate freezer can freeze up to 130,000 round pounds of salmon per hour.